Dactylorhiza majalis: Description

+On average, Dactylorhiza majalis is 15 to 40 cm tall, though specimens can grow up to 60 cm.
+Four to ten spotted leaves (either purple or burgundy in color) are distributed around the stem, which is hollow.
+The leaves are ovate to lanceolate and 6 to 18 cm long by 1.5 to 3.5 cm wide, and get smaller and more lanceolate as they approach the inflorescence.
+The bracts are about as long as the blossom and cover it before it blooms.
+The densely flowered inflorescence, which is approximately 5 to 15 cm long, is initially conical, but distinctly cylindrical when in full blossom.
+The seven to fifty blossoms are colored purplish red, rarely light pink or white.
+The tuber has a palmate division and an irregular shape.

 The broad-leaved marsh orchid has a karyotype of four sets of twenty chromosomes (2n = 4x = 80) and a genome size of 14.24 Gbp (2C).
 The seed of this orchid contains no endosperm for the embryo.
 Therefore, germination can take place only by means of infection with a root fungus (mycorrhiza).

 Taxonomy

 In 1828 Ludwig Reichenbach described the broad-leaved marsh orchid as Orchis majalis.
 The name became the basionym after Peter Francis Hunt and Victor Samuel Summerhayes transferred the species to the genus Dactylorhiza in 1965.
 Sometimes the name Dactylorhiza fistulosa is used, but since this description is not valid, the name cannot be used despite its earlier publication in 1794 as Orchis fistulosa.